-Please click here for full guidelines for visitors.
+Please click here for full visitor guidelines.

 Emergency Department (ED) and outpatient visitors